Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/GaussianIntegral.md

 ## See also

-- `Gaussian` — evaluates the Gaussian PDF at a point.
+- `Gaussian` ï¿½ evaluates the Gaussian PDF at a point.
-- `Erf` / `std::erf` — error function used to compute the integral.
+- `Erf` / `std::erf` ï¿½ error function used to compute the integral.

 ---